-Eye mask
+6.14 Eye mask

-18. Athletes in Sport Classes T/F11 must have their eyes/eye cavities completely covered by gauze patches or an equivalent material and must wear approved opaque glasses or an appropriate substitute during all track and/or field events.
+- 6.14.1 Athletes in Sport Classes T/F11 must have their eyes/eye cavities completely covered by gauze patches or an equivalent material and must wear approved opaque glasses or an appropriate substitute during all track and/or field events.
 These opaque glasses or their substitute must completely cover the eyes of the competitor and must be checked and approved by the responsible technical official and must in their opinion be effective in blocking out all light.
-These opaque glasses or their substitute may be inspected again at any time, including immediately before the start and/or after finish.

-Note (i): Eye patches and eye masks / opaque glasses or appropriate substitute must be worn from the time the athlete leaves the Call Room until the end of the event or, in the case of eye masks / opaque glasses (but not eye patches) until the end of the athlete's final trial in field events.
-In field events athlete may remove the eye mask / opaque glasses (but not eye patches) between trials in the event.
-Eye patches must not be removed until the athlete has left the field of play.
-Any athlete who removes his eye patches before leaving the field of play shall, for a first offence, be warned by the Referee normally by showing a yellow card.
-For a second offence, the Referee shall disqualify the athlete, normally by showing a red card.
+These opaque glasses or their substitute may be inspected again at any time, including immediately before the start and/or after finish. - 6.14.2 It is the responsibility of the athlete to provide the eye patches, eye masks / opaque glasses and to ensure that these eye patches, eye masks and opaque glasses or appropriate substitute meet the requirements set out in 6.14.1.
+If an athlete arrives at the call room and a) does not have eye patches, and/or an eye mask/opaque glasses/appropriate substitute, or b) the eye patches, an eye mask/opaque glasses/appropriate substitute fails to comply with this Rule 6.14, Rule 6.16 shall apply. - 6.14.3 Eye patches and eye masks / opaque glasses or appropriate substitute must be worn from the time the athlete leaves the Call Room until the end of the event (after the athlete has crossed the leading-edge of the finish line in track events or after the end of the athlete's final trial in field events) or after an athlete has retired from an event.
+Save for where Rule 6.14.4 applies, any athlete who removes his eye patches and/or eye mask/opaque glasses before the end of the event or before retiring from an event shall, for a first offence, be warned by the Referee in accordance with Rule 2.13.5.
+For a second offence in that Competition, the Referee shall disqualify the athlete in accordance with Rule 2.13.5

-Note (ii): It is the responsibility of the athlete to provide the eye patches, eye masks / opaque glasses and to ensure that these eye patches, eye masks and opaque glasses or appropriate substitute meet this requirement.
-If an athlete fails to comply with this Rule, then the athlete will not be permitted to start the event and shall be shown in the results as "DNS" in accordance with Rule 6.21.

-Note (iii): it is not required for athletes to wear eye patches and masks during road races.
+- 6.14.4 In field events an athlete may temporarily remove the eye mask / opaque glasses (but not eye patches) between trials in the event. - 6.14.5 It is not required for athletes to wear eye patches and masks during road races.

-COMMENT: Failure to comply with these requirements may result in disqualification of the athlete.
-It is also important for ITOs to remember that as Referees they must ensure that inspection of eye patches and eye masks must be conducted in the Call Room (see Rule 2.24) and that athletes wear proper eye patches and masks during the events for which they are intended to be worn.
+COMMENT: It is important for ITOs to remember that as Referees they must ensure that inspection of eye patches and eye masks must be conducted in the Call Room (see Rule 2.24) and that athletes wear proper eye patches and masks during the events for which they are intended to be worn.
 Where an athlete wishes to remove the eye patches or eye mask, they must ask for permission to do so.
 This shall not be unreasonably withheld by the Referee or Chief Judge of the event.